Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter G - Memory Scanning.md

 The Holographic Projection Memory (HPM) mechanism provides a continuous, differentiable framework for semantic memory access via geometric projection.
 However, in high-resolution volumetric memory fields $W(x)$, direct projection from arbitrary viewpoints can be computationally expensive and inefficient when the region of semantic interest is sparse or unknown.

 This chapter introduces a structured **Memory Scanning** procedure based on a hierarchy of **Levels of Detail (LOD)**.
-The method enables scalable, efficient, and interpretable localization of memory content through a recursive projection process—from coarse-to-fine spatial resolution—culminating in a canonical high-resolution HPM projection.
+The method enables scalable, efficient, and interpretable localization of memory content through a recursive projection process-from coarse-to-fine spatial resolution-culminating in a canonical high-resolution HPM projection.

 ---